Table of Contents

 Businesses and non-profits use ACH transactions as a remittance to suppliers, including the independent contractor or freelancer payee.
 Companies and non-profit organizations pay employees with a direct deposit transfer into their designated bank account.
 (Non-profit donors typically use a credit card, debit card, or ACH to make electronic payment donations.)

-Government entities, including states and the IRS, use the Nacha ACH network to make payments to entitled citizens and refund a taxpayer whose tax withholdings or estimated tax payment total exceeds their tax return balance due.
+Government entities, including states and the IRS, use the Nacha ACH network to make payments to entitled citizens, including tax refunds to taxpayers whose tax withholdings or estimated tax payment total exceeds their tax return balance due.
 (These government entities also receive payments from taxpayers and others that send payments to them via ACH).

 The IRS website Payments page indicates that taxpayers can choose from a variety of payment options.